The Bottom Line

 MATTHEW 7:5_Thou hypocrite…

-Jesus knew two things in the incident of the woman taken in adultery.
-He knew the condition of her heart now, and in her past.
-He knew the circumstances which led to this incident at this time.
 We can’t expect our earthly authorities to know all of this, but the Holy Spirit can reveal truth.
 Besides the fact that He knew her heart, Jesus had the ability to read her heart in her facial expressions and body language.

-There was something else Jesus knew – the hearts of the Scribes and Pharisees who brought her before Him.
+There was something else Jesus knew: the hearts of the Scribes and Pharisees who brought her before Him.
 He knew more about them than they knew about each other, or even about themselves.
-Remember John 8:5-6 (KJV), “ ‘Now Moses in the law commanded us, that such [adulterers] should be stoned: but what sayest thou?’
-This they said, tempting him, that they might have to accuse him …”

 Jesus understood the real purpose for the Scribes and Pharisees bringing the woman.
 It had nothing to do with justice of the Law.
 It had nothing to do with adultery.
 The bottom line was to bring Jesus down.
-At the time this occurred, Jesus was in the temple teaching.
+At the time this occurred Jesus was in the temple teaching.
 The Pharisees’ goal was to cause Jesus to look ignorant before the multitude of followers who sat at His feet.

 If Jesus were a true God-fearing Jew, He would uphold the Law.
 If He didn’t enforce the Law, then everyone in the temple that day would know Jesus was a heretic.